gstoyano/target-dev.en/help/dev/implement/server-side/node-js/proxy-configuration.md

+---
+title: Proxy Configuration
+description: To configure a proxy for the Node SDK's HTTP requests, override the fetch API used by the SDK during initialization.
+---

 # Proxy Configuration

 To configure a proxy for the Node SDK's HTTP requests, override the fetch API used by the SDK during initialization.